LennertVerreth/Guerrilla1/README.md

 Lennert@verreth.be

 ## Roadmap
-Will soon fix nav link to map
+Will soon fix nav bar
+link to map
+automated calling and mailing

 ## Contributing
 Plz do